-These procedures implement Policy 307 of the Board of Regents of the University System of Georgia.
+The following procedures implement Policy 307 of the Board of Regents of the University System of Georgia.
+The text below reflects the latest revisions in the policy on Regents' reading and writing skills assessment and remediation.

 1. REGENTS' READING AND WRITING SKILLS REQUIREMENTS